jmn8718/node-gql-subscriptions/README.md

 5. Now that the server is up, we can:
   - Go to [http://localhost:3000/graphiql](http://localhost:3000/graphiql) and you will see the *graphiql* interface
   - Call the API endpoints *ex.* [http://localhost:3000/api/v1/devices](http://localhost:3000/api/v1/devices)

+## Pubsub
+Graphql uses a pubsub system to publish and subscribe to subscriptions.
+I use redis and [graphql-redis-subscriptions](https://github.com/davidyaha/graphql-redis-subscriptions) package.

 ## Useful links
 - [Graphql operations of the server](docs/)